 By the way, we've prepared a blog post about how to set up a loyalty program identical to Sephora’s with the use of Voucherify platform.

-Starbucks, after their slowdown due to recession around 2012, has slowly come back to the top thanks to its innovative loyalty program, My Starbucks Rewards.
+Starbucks, after their slowdown due to recession around 2012, has slowly came back to the top thanks to its innovative loyalty program, My Starbucks Rewards.

 Why has My Starbucks Rewards loyalty program rocketed Starbucks sales?:

-- Personalizing offers has created a great customer experience offering to customers their favourite products and teasing them to make the purchase.
+4. Personalized offers have created a great customer experience offering to customers their favourite products and teasing them to make the purchase.

 Starbucks’ loyalty program has not only brought additional revenue to the company.
 Their loyalty program tracks customer buying behaviour which Starbucks converts into usable data that allows them to modify their products according to the current demand.